w3c/webextensions/proposals/public-suffix.md

 the registrable domain of each web request, and testing this using appropriate regexes to decide whether or not to act on the request

+It is noted that filtering rule type #2 should only be supported by this proposal as it applies to calculating the registrable domain of an incoming web request, and using that registrable domain to compare against filtering rules to find a match.
+Other than this, there is also a declarative use case that entails auto-generating all filtering rules for every possible known eTLD that could be matched by an input filtering rule such as `myorg.*`.
+This kind of declarative use case is out of scope, and will not be enabled by this proposal.

 #### 2. Group Domains in UI

 Where extensions present lists of domain names to users, it can be beneficial